So, you want to reach unchurched people.

 This doesn’t mean you have to do an “At the Movies” series, but it does mean what people are watching gives you a clue as to what they are thinking.

 Horror movies and films about evil are perennially popular.
 I really don’t like horror movies personally, but in crafting the Supernatural preaching series, I addressed our culture’s ambiguous attitude toward evil: On the one hand we dismiss it, on the other hand, we simply can’t.

 What people watch is a great clue to what fascinates people and the angle you can take to engage them.

 3. Media Coverage

 The media covers certain issues again and again.
 One of them, for example, is financial uncertainty.
 If you’re talking about money, for example, research stories that talk about how financial uncertainty impacts average families daily.

-Household debt levels, being underwater on a mortgage, have expensive car payments and saving too little for retirement are issues that people are struggling with right now.
+Household debt levels, being underwater on a mortgage, having expensive car payments, and saving too little for retirement are issues that people are struggling with right now.

 4. Google Trends